- South Ozone, NY

-Sheltering Arms is currently looking to hire a Juvenile Counselor for our Limited Secure Placement (LSP) program.
+Sheltering Arms is currently looking to hire Juvenile Counselors for our Limited Secure Placement (LSP) program.
 Limited Secure Placement are 8 to 25 bed programs that houses juvenile delinquent youth between the ages of 11-17 who are serving their sentence in our facility under high surveillance.
 In the LSP program, all youth services take place within the facility.
 This is including but not limited to: education, medical appointments, and visitation.
 The Juvenile Specialist will be primarily responsible for building healthy relationships with each resident and providing adequate care, safety, custody, control and counseling with the aim of allowing the youth to become a productive member of society.

 - Provides direct supervision and be accountable for whereabouts of residents at all times.

 - Utilizing mechanical restraints to transport youth between sectors of the home.

 - Works closely with representatives from the Department of Education to ensure safety during educational enrichment.

 - Intervenes during emergencies or altercations in order to ensure the safety of all residents.

 - Manages residents' behavior utilizing the principles of the Integrated Treatment Model with the goal of teaching the young people to make positive, lasting changes in their behavior.